Shea Spitzbarth: Pittsburgh Pirates

 On December 10, 2020, the Pittsburgh Pirates selected Spitzbarth in the minor league phase of the Rule 5 Draft.
-He was assigned to the Triple-A Indianapolis Indians to begin the season, where he pitched to a 2.12 ERA in 42 games.
+He was assigned to the Triple–A Indianapolis Indians to begin the season, where he pitched to a 2.12 ERA in 42 games.
 Spitzbarth was promoted to the major leagues for the first time on August 2, 2021.
 He made his Major League Baseball debut that day, pitching against the Milwaukee Brewers.
-Spitzbarth posted a 3.60 ERA with 1 strikeout in 5.0 innings of work across 5 appearances for Pittsburgh.
-On November 6, 2021, Spitzbarth was outrighted off of the 40-man roster and elected free agency the next day.
+Spitzbarth posted a 3.60 ERA with 1 strikeout in 5 innings of work across 5 appearances for Pittsburgh.
+On November 6, Spitzbarth was outrighted off of the 40-man roster and elected free agency the next day.

 Detroit Tigers

 On April 3, 2022, Spitzbarth signed a minor league contract with the Detroit Tigers organization.
-He elected free agency on November 10, 2022.
+Spitzbarth made 44 combined appearances for the Double–A Erie SeaWolves and the Triple–A Toledo Mud Hens, logging a 6–0 record and 2.85 ERA with 46 strikeouts over 53 2/3 innings pitched.
+He elected free agency following the season on November 10.

+Cincinnati Reds

+On May 14, 2023, Spitzbarth signed with the Bravos de León of the Mexican League.
+However, prior to making an appearance for the team, on May 20, Spitzbarth signed a minor league contract with the Cincinnati Reds organization.
+In 12 games for the Triple–A Louisville Bats, he struggled to a 7.20 ERA with 10 strikeouts in 15 innings of work.
+On July 14, Spitzbarth was released by the Reds.

+Rieleros de Aguascalientes

+On March 7, 2024, Spitzbarth signed with the Rieleros de Aguascalientes of the Mexican League.
+In 30 appearances for Aguascalientes, Spitzbarth logged a 2.64 ERA with 27 strikeouts and 3 saves across 30 2/3 innings pitched.

+Staten Island FerryHawks

+On September 4, 2024, Spitzbarth signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+In one start for the team, he threw 5 innings and gave up four hits and one earned run (1.80 ERA) with 6 strikeouts.

+Diablos Rojos del México

+On October 23, 2024, Spitzbarth was traded to the Leones de Yucatán in exchange for Sam Clay.
+He was released by Yucatán on January 30, 2025.

+On February 15, 2025, Spitzbarth signed with the Diablos Rojos del México of the Mexican League.